The structure of extended function groups: Introduction

+A {\it Kleinian group} (respectively, an {\it extended Kleinian group}) is a discrete subgroup of ${\mathbb M}$ (respectively, a discrete subgroup of $\widehat{\mathbb M}$ and containing extended M\"obius transformations).
+The {\it region of discontinuity} of a (extended) Kleinian group $K$ is the locus of points $p \in \widehat{\mathbb C}$ admitting an open neighborhood $p \in U \subset \widehat{\mathbb C}$ such that $k(U) \cap U \neq \emptyset$ only for finitely many elements $k \in K$.
+By the definition, the region of discontinuity is an open set (it might be empty).
+The complement of the region of discontinuity is called the {\it limit set} and it is the place where the dynamics of the group action is chaotic.
+The history of Kleinian groups can be traced back to Poincar\'e \cite{Poincare0}.

-A {\it function group} is a finitely generated Kleinian group admitting an invariant connected component of its region of discontinuity.
+A {\it function group} is a finitely generated Kleinian group (with a non-empty region of discontinuity) admitting an invariant connected component of its region of discontinuity.
 Basic examples of function groups are provided by {\it elementary groups} (Kleinian groups with finite limit set), {\it quasifuchsian groups} (function groups whose limit set is a Jordan curve) and {\it totally degenerate groups} (non-elementary finitely generated Kleinian groups whose region of discontinuity is both connected and simply-connected).
+In a series of papers, Maskit provided the following decomposition structure of function groups, in terms of the Klein-Maskit combination theorems \cite{Maskit:Comb, Maskit:Comb4, Maskit:book}.

-In \cite{Maskit:construction, Maskit:function2, Maskit:function3, Maskit:function4}, Maskit proved that every function group can be constructed from the previous basic function groups (elementary groups, quasifuchsian groups and degenerate groups) by a finite number of applications of the Klein-Maskit combination theorems \cite{Maskit:Comb, Maskit:Comb4, Maskit:book}.
-Moreover, in the construction, the amalgamated free products and the HNN-extensions are produced along cyclic groups.
+\begin{theo}[Maskit's decomposition of function groups \cite{Maskit:construction, Maskit:function2, Maskit:function3, Maskit:function4}] Every function group is constructed from elementary groups, quasifuchsian groups and totally degenerate groups by a finite number of applications of the Klein-Maskit combination theorems.
+Moreover, in the construction, the amalgamated free products and the HNN-extensions are realized along either (i) a finite cyclic group (including the trivial group) or (ii) a cyclic group generated by an accidental parabolic element. \end{theo}

-An {\it extended function group} is a finitely generated extended Kleinian group (i.e., a discrete group of conformal and anticonformal automorphisms of the Riemann sphere) with an invariant connected component of its region of discontinuity.
+An {\it extended function group} is a finitely generated extended Kleinian group with an invariant connected component of its region of discontinuity.
 Basic examples of extended function groups are the {\it extended elementary groups} (extended Kleinian groups with finite limit set), {\it extended quasifuchsian groups} (finitely generated extended function groups whose limit set is a Jordan curve) and {\it extended totally degenerate groups} (non-elementary extended finitely generated Kleinian groups with connected and simply-connected region of discontinuity).
-As it is for the case of function groups, one should expect a similar decomposition result for the extended function groups (see Theorem \ref{corolario3}).
-It seems that such a result is missing in the literature.